 Frequently asked questions

 Hosting companies will promote their hosting packages with uptime guarantees.
 Uptime means when a website is accessible on the internet.
 As a website owner, you want your site to be accessible to your visitors 24/7.
-You want 100% uptime.
-So when you are looking for hosting you should be looking at how close to 100% the hosting company is guaranteeing.
-For example, if you go to Hostgator, they guarantee 99.99% uptime.
-This means that if you host with them, your site will almost never have any downtime.

-I look forward to reading your comments
+I look forward to reading them.